 Citrine vs Fake Heated Citrine

-Now back onto the topic and discuss heated citrine and real natural citrine.
-The “Citrine” top right, Notice how the colour is an orangish yellow.
-Also, see the diamond shape?
-This crystal was broken from a cluster of amethyst crystals on a matrix, like the clusters shown down further in this document.
+The “Citrine” picture far left is what citirine on the market is usually sold as, however as you see of the right of this picture it’s amethyst.
+This is heated amethyst NOT Citrine Also, see the diamond shape?
+This crystal is a amethyst cluster like the clusters shown down further in this document.
 Heat treatment changed the colour to a bright orangish-yellow.
 Since amethyst is found in abundance, most “citrine” sold on the market is actually heat-treated amethyst.
 Unfortunately, with all the heat-treated amethyst flooding the market, it can be challenging to find real citrines.
 If you are looking at citrine for its metaphysical properties, be certain it is not heat-treated amethyst because it will not have the same healing properties as real citrine.
 Heated-amethyst “citrine” properties are almost identical to untreated amethyst.
 Now the Citrine on the top left is natural citrine and can tell a big difference from heated amethyst and citrine.
 Citrine is a member of the quartz family with a hardness of 7 which means it’s pretty strong.
 Its colour comes from Iron within its trigonal crystal clusters.
 It can range from very pale yellow to deep amber, nearly orange.
 It was named by the French.
 Citrine meant lemon.
 Most natural Citrines are a pale yellow colour.
 It does have the energy vibration sometimes resembling Smokey Quartz since they are related and sometimes look identical.

 Difference between Turquoise and dyed Howlite